Jimmy Jacobs (handballer): Comics

 Jacobs also acquired an extensive collection of comic books, having read them since his youth.
 His collection was thought to contain between 500,000 and 880,000 comics, and had to be stored in a warehouse.
 Jacobs owned six copies of a rare Detective Comics issue from 1938, worth $10,000 each at the time of his death.

-Larry Merchant, who knew Jacobs very well, characterized him as such:
+Larry Merchant, who knew Jacobs well, characterized him:

 Death and halls of fame

 Jacobs died of leukemia in 1988.
 He is an inductee of the International Boxing Hall of Fame, the World Boxing Hall of Fame, the International Jewish Sports Hall of Fame and the US Handball Hall of Fame.
 In 1990 he was inducted into the inaugural class of the Southern California Jewish Sports Hall of Fame.
 He posthumously appeared in the boxing documentaries When We Were Kings and Tyson in archive footage.